-What is the difference between a Lawyer and a Barrister?
+What’s the difference between a Lawyer and a Barrister?

 In Australia, a lawyer is the broad term referring to any person who has been admitted to the legal profession either as a barrister or solicitor.
 Lawyers tend to focus on and build experience in certain areas of law.
 For example, you can find:

-- Administrative lawyer;
+- Administrative lawyers

-- Commercial lawyer;
+- Commercial lawyers

-- Construction lawyer;
+- Construction lawyers

-- Contract lawyer;
+- Contract lawyers

-- Employment lawyer; and
+- Employment lawyers

-- Property lawyer.
+- Property lawyers

 These lawyers engage in litigation, advising on the outcome of cases and the strategic elements of running a court case.
-They are also involved in the drafting of documents related to court cases.
+Barristers also draft and review Court documents.
 As a court advocate, they will conduct court appearances, presenting their client’s case, arguing points of law and evidence while examining the witnesses.
 A barrister is a lawyer, but a lawyer is not necessarily a barrister.

 Lawyers and barristers have a natural overlap in their roles, but they are different.
 Barristers are vital where a matter is going before the Courts, and solicitors are instrumental at every step before that.